yuet25chan/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <p>

 You can log in to the Domain Controller and verify that Client-1 shows up in ADUC.
-Create a new OU named “_CLIENTS” and drag Client-1 into there
+Create a new OU named “_CLIENTS” and drag Client-1 into there.

 </p>